-They call it by the common name Maiden grass (Miscanthus sinensis gracillimus), a rich, tall, full-bodied herbaceous perennial, and hardy ornamental grass (like purple Pennisetum fountain grass) popular in some surprising places.
+They call it by the common name Maiden grass (Miscanthus sinensis gracimillus), a rich, tall, full-bodied herbaceous perennial, and hardy ornamental grass (like purple Pennisetum fountain grass) popular in some surprising places.

-Due to its easy-to-care-for option you’ll find it planted alongside roadways and highway exits.
+Due to its easy-to-care-for option you’ll find it planted in full sun alongside roadways and highway exits.
 Read on to find out how you can use and care for this tall arching plant for your home.

 Ornamental Decorative Grass A Gardner’s Friend

-The reason this grass is so popular along roadways across north America demonstrates some of its selling features for at-home gardeners, professional landscape architects, and landscapers.
+The reason gracillimus Grass is so popular along roadways across north America demonstrates some of its selling features for at-home gardeners, professional landscape architects, and landscapers.

 Highway exits and roads have some big issues: